 How to get a Citibank credit card limit increase online:

 Select “Request a Credit Limit Increase” under the Card Management menu.

 Choose the Citibank account for which you’re requesting the increase (if you have more than one).

 Enter your total annual income and monthly mortgage/rent payment.
 Click “Continue.”

 Confirm the information entered and click “Continue” to submit the request.

-Review the decision you will receive after a few seconds.
+You should receive the decision within a few seconds of submitting the request.
 If you’re approved for an increase, the new credit limit is effective immediately.

 A Citibank credit card limit increase can boost your credit standing if you use the extra purchasing power responsibly.
 The added credit can lower your utilization, assuming your spending does not increase, and that in turn can raise your credit score.
 If you’re planning on making a major purchase soon, an increase will also reduce the risk of maxing out the card’s credit limit.

 To raise your chances of being approved for an increase, always pay your bill on time and pay more than the minimum due.
 And if your income increases, make sure to update that information on your online account, as Citi will see that you can afford higher limits.